 GCM is held in Toledo, Ohio — but why is it called the Glass City Marathon?
 GCM is so called because the City of Toledo’s nickname is the Glass City.
 Toledo took on this nickname long ago because of its storied history and influential role in the American glass industry.
-As the 4th largest city in Ohio, Toledo is in the northwest corner of the state.
+As the 4th largest city in Ohio, Toledo is conveniently located in the northwest corner of the state.

-The Overall Mercy Health Glass City Marathon Field is Capped at 10,000 Participants
+The Overall Mercy Health Glass City Marathon Field is Capped

-Mercy Health Glass City Marathon: 1,500 Runners
+- Mercy Health Glass City Marathon: 2,500 Runners

-Owens Corning Half Marathon: 4,250 Runners
+- Owens Corning Half Marathon: 4,000 Runners

-Refunds & Registration Changes
+Refunds & Changes

 A Glass City Perk